microsoft/Kusto-Query-Language/doc/schema-entities/columns.md

 * Column names follow the rules for [entity names](./entity-names.md).
 * Maximum limit of columns per table is 10,000.

-In queries, columns are generally references by name only.
+In queries, columns are generally referenced by name only.
 They can only appear in expressions, and the query operator under which the expression appears determines the table or tabular data stream, so the column's name need not be further scoped.
 For example, in the following query we have an unnamed tabular